 The Mesh is thus applied to both the image (Printess frog) and the text (Julia):

+Text position is very important for ensuring professional looking outcomes.
 That’s why we’ve added the Text Alignment settings for Single Line texts directly to the bottom of the Warp tab.
 If something does not look as intended, merely adjust the alignment settings until perfection has been achieved.

 If a frame has any warps enabled, the Wrap icon in the features panel will stay magenta to indicate this.
 Warp effects can be integrated into near-infinite combinations, so try not to get lost while experimenting!

 Perspective transformation gives you instant depth.
 Click the Close Editor button or press Esc to switch back to normal view.

 Mesh is ideal to apply text and graphics onto uneven surfaces.
 One can also adjust the number of needed rows and columns, creating more adjustable intersect points, at any time.

 Tip: Mesh calculation speed is significantly higher when keeping all mesh points inside the Frame.